Cutoff for geodesic paths on hyperbolic manifolds: Introduction

 In plain words, this result asserts that the position of the geodesic flow on $T^1 M$ starting from a peaked initial condition on $M$ and uniform on the tangent sphere satisfies the cutoff at a time which depends only on the dimension of $M$.
-The proof will also show that the cutoff is uniform over the initial condition $x \in M$.
+The proof will also show that the cutoff is uniform over the initial condition $x \in M$ and that the cutoff window is order $1$.
+That is for any $\eta \in (0,1)$, there exists $T = T(\eta)>0$ such that for all $x \in M$,

-From a probabilistic perspective, an interest of Theorem \ref{th:D1} is that it is an example of cutoff where the underlying probability space $(M,\pi)$ does not depend on $\delta$.
-The only other example known to the authors is \cite{10.1214/20-EJP417} for the Ornstein-Uhlenbeck process driven by a slowed down Brownian motion (or Lévy process).
-Here the mixing mechanism seems very different.
+From a probabilistic perspective, one reason why Theorem \ref{th:D1} is of interest is that it is an example of cutoff where the underlying probability space $(M,\pi)$ does not depend on $\delta$.
+The only other example known to the authors is \cite{10.1214/20-EJP417} for the Ornstein-Uhlenbeck process driven by a slowed-down Brownian motion (or Lévy process).
+Here, the mixing mechanism seems very different.

+\paragraph{Laplace-Beltrami operator} Before introducing our next results, we recall some basic facts on $\Delta = - \mathrm{div} (\nabla)$, (minus) the Laplace-Beltrami operator on the manifold $M$.
+We refer to \cite{Stri,Buser, Chavel}.